 Images should include strategically and appropriately placed arrows to point out salient and important aspects.
 Please reference indicators in the case discussion.

 The text is followed by two mandatory multiple-choice (A-E format) or true-false questions that allow the reader to test their knowledge.
 The questions may address issues of etiology, clinical presentation, differential diagnosis, diagnostic testing, natural history of disease, risk factors, management/treatment, potential complications, patient disposition, or other subjects pertinent to pre-hospital and hospital-based emergency medicine healthcare providers.
-Please use the Question Writing Tool to create your questions and answers, and save the pdf to upload with your submission.
 For each question, you should indicate a single correct answer and provide a brief discussion of the correct answer.
 Additional question writing guidelines are provided on the EVISE submission site.
+Ethics in publishing

 Authors are expected to consider carefully the list and order of authors before submitting their manuscript and provide the definitive list of authors at the time of the original submission.
 Any addition, deletion or rearrangement of author names in the authorship list should be made only before the manuscript has been accepted and only if approved by the journal Editor.
 To request such a change, the Editor must receive the following from the corresponding author: (a) the reason for the change in author list and (b) written confirmation (e-mail, letter) from all authors that they agree with the addition, removal or rearrangement.
 In the case of addition or removal of authors, this includes confirmation from the author being added or removed.